 Several different companies make leak detectors and each has at least a couple models.
 After looking at many product listings and reviews on Amazon, I started picking up on some differences:

-- Some are single-use and come with the battery preinstalled: they’re slightly cheaper but you can’t test them and if they get wet once (say you leave a hatch open, it rains and water gets in the bilge) they have to be replaced.
+- Some are single-use and come with the battery preinstalled.
+They’re slightly cheaper but you can’t test them.
+And if they get wet once (say you leave a hatch open, it rains and water gets in the bilge) you have to replace them.

 - Some do not float – if there is a lot of water, they’ll beep maybe once or twice, then silently die.

-- Some have batteries that cannot be replaced.
+- Some have batteries that you cannot replace.

-- A few can’t be turned off except by removing the battery – just drying the contacts won’t stop the alarm.
+- A few you can only turn off by removing the battery.
+Just drying the contacts won’t stop the alarm.

 - Most but not all have a low battery alert – generally a chirp similar to a smoke detector.